 Encourage Ideal Flight Times

 Avoiding fatigue is one of the main difficulties with which your frequent travelers must contend.
 Red eye flights, sleepless nights and absurdly early mornings deplete them.
 A recent study conducted by GBTA showed that more corporations now allow business travelers the choice for flight arrival/departure times that match their needs.
-This increases business traveler satisfaction and performance levels.
+This increases traveler satisfaction and performance levels.

 Offer Wellness Programs